 People with Lewy body dementia might experience Parkinson's disease symptoms.
 These symptoms may include rigid muscles, slow movement, trouble walking and tremors.

-Lewy body dementia signs and symptoms may include:
+Lewy body dementia symptoms can include:

 - Cognitive problems.
-You may experience thinking (cognitive) problems similar to those of Alzheimer's disease, such as confusion, poor attention, visual-spatial problems and memory loss.
+People with Lewy body dementia might have thinking problems similar to those of Alzheimer's disease.
+They may include confusion, poor attention, visual-spatial problems and memory loss.